• Skip to primary navigation

 Read our post on How Far in Advance to Buy a Fresh Turkey

-If you don't want to buy a while turkey or are looking for additional turkey drumsticks and tights are both available.
+If you don't want to buy a while turkey or are looking for additional turkey drumsticks, wings, and tights are available at some stores.
 Great for those families than can't get enough of the dark meat.

 Let's get into some of the most frequently asked turkey questions to further help you select your turkey.